amel-am/DigitalOcean-Client/README.md

 # Welcome to the Digitalocean Client Repo
 I'm happy to welcome you to this repo.
-It makes use of the Digitalocean and Discord API to deliver you the info of your Digitalocean droplets and more, which will then be sent to the Discord as a Discord Embed in the channel the command was used in!
+It makes use of the Digitalocean and Discord API to deliver you the info of your Digitalocean droplets and more, which will then be sent as a Discord Embed in the channel the command was used in!
 # Usage
 To use this project you will need to add your Digitalocean and Discord token to the corresponding keys in the yaml.
 You also need to install  [Python](https://www.python.org/downloads/) if you don't have it.